NBISweden/DNAharvester/read-harvester/docs/2-requirements.md

 ```
 conda env create -f environment.yaml
 ````

+> Note that conda environments can also be created in directories other than `/home/USER/` by running `export CONDA_ENVS_PATH=/path/to/project/directory/conda_environments/` followed by `conda env create -f environment.yml -p /path/to/project/directory/conda_environments/read-harvester`.
+This is recommended if you run readharvester on the HPC cluster Dardel (PDC/KTH).

 Readharvester runs AMBER, a tool that is not available as container image or conda package yet.
 To install AMBER,